Caps of the Soviet Army

 used by the Soviet Army, particularly in units stationed in occupied countries.

 Soviet infantry troops up to 1957 were designated "Rifle" and used crimson (also known as magenta, or in Russian - raspberry; a purplish-pink hue) as their branch color up to 1969.
-Consequently, both the band and the piping on this cap are in this color.
-Since both officers and soldiers wore a red star on their caps (and since size is not a good determinate regardless of the regulations), it is often difficult to determine what rank soldier wore individual caps from this period.
+Both the band and the piping on this cap are in this color.
+Since both officers and soldiers wore a red star on their caps (and these were the same size for all ranks after WWII), it is often difficult to determine what rank soldier wore individual caps from this period.

-However, this one was probably worn by an officer since its crown is made of high-quality, very dark khaki, the visor is very cleanly painted (no drips onto the underside) in gloss black paint, and the inside lining is of sateen - vice the more common rough cotton (see below of a private/sergeant's version of this cap).
+However, this one was probably worn by an officer since its crown is made of high-quality, very dark khaki, the visor is very cleanly painted in gloss black paint (no drips onto the underside), and the inside lining is of sateen - vice the more common rough cotton (see a private/sergeant's version of this cap below).

-The spade-shaped visor has two parallel ridges along the edge - the most common form of visor found on caps from this period.
+The spade-shaped visor has two parallel ridges along the edge - the most common visor design found on caps from this period.
 Two brass buttons hold the standard black oil-cloth chinstrap in place above the visor.

 Private/Sergeant Parade-Walking Out